Evolution of fNL to the adiabatic limit: Models

 With this choice of parameters, a large $\fNL$ is still present as slow-roll breaks down.
 But because no limiting trajectory is available, $\fNL$ continues to evolve--- and subsequently oscillates wildly, as the fields oscillate about the line $\phi=0$.
 This does not represent a stable attractor: $\phi=0$ is a degenerate vacuum, and the field evolves only along the $\chi$ direction during the oscillations.
 To reach an adiabatic limit we must apply a prescription for reheating.
 Here, we adopt a very simple perturbative model in which energy is transferred from the field into a radiation component.
 The dynamical equations are

 where $\rho$ is energy density of radiation, and the $\Gamma_i$ represent the decay rate from species $i$.
 We illustrate the effect of reheating in Fig.~\ref{figChris1}.
 The final value of $\fNL$ is sensitive to the choice of $\Gamma_i$, and hence the time-scale of reheating.
 We take $\Gamma_i = \Gamma$ for all $i$, making reheating begin approximately when $H=\Gamma$ and take place on a uniform density hypersurface.
 A more complicated prescription leads to strong secondary effects which radically alter the value or sign of $\fNL$.
 After reheating, if the radiation is the only contribution to the energy density, then the statistics of $\zeta$ at this time will be the ones relevant for observation.
+Fig.~\ref{figChris1} indicates that these will depend on microphysical details of the reheating phase, at least through $\Gamma$, but a systematic understanding is not yet in place.

 Our aim has not been to present a realistic model.
 Rather, we wish to demonstrate that, if no attractor exists within the inflationary regime, we must follow the dynamics until all observable quantities stop evolving at the adiabatic limit.
 We can expect the asymptotic value of each observable to be sensitive to this evolution, including the time scale and details of reheating.